CrayPat is a performance analysis tool offered by Cray for the XC platform. CrayPat has a large feature set.

 - Run the instrumented executable to get a performance data (

-pat_reporton the data file to view the results.
+pat_reporton the generated data directory to view the results.

 Darshan is an I/O profiling tool that is loaded by default.
 When using CrayPat, the